Commercial facilities come in all shapes and sizes such as multi-story office towers, solar farms, gyms and restaurants.

 Property depreciation is the wear and tear of a building’s structure and assets over its lifetime.
 Depreciation is a natural process and commercial owners and tenants can claim this depreciation as a tax deduction.

-For commercial buildings, depreciation can boost cash flow by thousands each year.
+For commercial owners, depreciation can boost cash flow by thousands each year.
 Depending on the type of building, lifetime depreciation deductions can fall into the hundreds of thousands, sometimes millions, of dollars.

 How can both commercial owners and tenants claim depreciation?

-Commercial owners can claim depreciation for the natural wear and tear that occurs to a building and its fixtures and fittings over time.
-Some common deductions that BMT find commercial owners includes the buildings walls, doors, roof and bathroom fixtures.
+Commercial owners can claim depreciation for the natural wear and tear that occurs to a building’s structure and its fixtures and fittings over time.
+Some common deductions that BMT find commercial owners includes the buildings walls, doors, roof, bathroom fixtures, sheds, roads and driveways.

 Depreciation deductions for commercial tenants work differently.
 They only claim depreciation for the assets they own within a property.
 BMT find many different deductions for commercial tenants based on their industry.
 Common deductions include desks, shelving and power tools.

 Sometimes an owner also occupies the commercial building.
 For example, a mechanic may own the workshop that he operates his business from.
-In these instances, the mechanic can claim all deductions available on both the building’s structure and assets it holds.
+In these instances, the mechanic can claim all deductions available on both the building’s structure and assets held by the business.

 How is commercial property depreciation claimed?

 Easily removable fixtures and fittings, or those that are mechanical in nature, can be claimed as a plant and equipment deduction.
-Plant and equipment assets are common in a tenant’s fit out and depreciate at a rate based on their effective life.
-There are also a number of depreciation incentives available for plant and equipment assets including the instant asset write-off, backing business investment incentive and low-value pooling.
+Plant and equipment assets are common in a tenant’s fit out and depreciate at a rate based on their effective life which is set by the Australian Taxation Office in TR2020/3.
+There are also a number of depreciation incentives available for plant and equipment assets including temporary full expensing and and low-value pooling.

 Determining plant and equipment depreciation based on the commercial industry